 In the evening I went ashore.
 I first made sure that the taverna (restaurant) in the next cove Katsadia, was open, has food, and would stay open until late.
 I then walked the 45 minutes to the town.
 It is a fairly ardent walk because of the steep uphill but it is fairly pleasant.
 In the town I bought some bread and then went to the harbor where I had an ouzo with their specialty: charcoal-grilled sun dried octopus.
 It is, I believe, one of the best served anywhere in the Aegean.
 I then walked back and ate at the taverna in Katsadia: grilled eggplants topped with local goat cheese.

 Back on board I sat in the cockpit contemplating the lovely evening.
 The season is almost over and soon, very soon, I will be abandoning my “girlfriend” Thetis.
 It would be a relief, of course, not to have to constantly worry about her safety, as I have been since April, but I will miss her as well as the wonderful places that she has taken me.
 October in the Aegean is an almost magic month.
 The atmosphere is usually very clear and the colors are particularly vivid.
 There are many calm days and while the sun shines, it is not unpleasantly hot.
 It is a good time to take long walks in the islands.
 After the first rain, the dust has been washed away, and several Autumn flowers bloom, the islands are fragrant.
 I am already getting mildly depressed that I will be trading these for the relative grayness of Washington D.C.

 Thursday October 4, 2001, Day 41

-day being my last full day afloat for this year.
-There was ha This is a quiet but lovely, sweet, and sadrdly any wind.
+Today is my last full day afloat for this year.
+This is a quiet but lovely, sweet, and quiet anchorage.
+There was hardly any wind.
 I spent most of the morning organizing what needs to be done on the boat during the winter.